 In Mojave, a thumbnail of your screenshot appears for a few seconds in the bottom-right corner before disappearing (swipe right on the thumbnail to dismiss it immediately).

-To avoid having the thumbnail grabbed as part of subsequent captures, swipe it away before taking another screenshot or turn it off entirely by clicking the Options menu, then deselect Show Floating Thumbnail underneath the Options heading.
+To avoid having the thumbnail grabbed in your subsequent captures, swipe it away before taking another screenshot or turn it off entirely by clicking the Options menu, then deselect Show Floating Thumbnail underneath the Options heading.

 Setting a start timer